-Configure the Keysafe 5 agent's AMQP connection to use the same RabbitMQ instance used by the central management platform that you want to connect to.
+Configure the KeySafe 5 agent's AMQP connection to use the same RabbitMQ instance used by the central management platform that you want to connect to.
 In an OVA deployment the address of the RabbitMQ instance is the IP address or the DNS name of a node in the cluster.

-3.3.
+4.5.
 AMQP authentication

-You can configure the authentication method for the AMQP connection as tls for X.509 certificate authentication.
+You can configure the authentication method for the AMQP connection as one of the following options:

+- none No authentication.

+- pwd Username and password authentication.

+- tls X.509 certificate authentication.

 Entrust recommends restricting access to files containing sensitive authentication details.
-On Linux, the Keysafe 5 agent installer will create the required files with appropriate permissions.
+On Linux, the KeySafe 5 agent installer will create the required files with appropriate permissions.